jeffreypaul15/Sunpy3D/proposal.md

 - By now all of the required coordinate objects from Astropy and 2D functionality from SunPy shall be properly implemented with the appropriate tests.
 - If any new requirements are requested by the mentors, they shall be implemented during these weeks and the testing of the new code as well.
 - The documentation and docstrings shall again be tested with the complete implementation of all the `.rst` files and indexed according to what is required.
-- If other tests have to be performed, I shall implement this on `CircleCI` and check for their passing before any merging is done as mentioned before.
+- If other tests have to be performed, I shall implement this during this time.
 - The entire package would have been set up in PyPi and a few demo examples would also be listed out here.
 ___